AsiaWi/snap-it-up-frontend/README.md

 ### Advert detail view
 `As a USER I can VIEW A POSTED ADVERT so that I CAN FIND OUT ALL DETAILS ABOUT AN ITEM AND SELLER`

-This feature opens up when clicked on the advert from list view, The features that build it up are as follows:
+This feature opens up when clicked on the advert from list view, user will se a pointer when hovering over the image and advert key pointers.
+The features that build it up are as follows:

 #### Advert
-Advert has the same view as: [Advert view from list View](#advert-view-from-list-view)
+Advert has the same view as: [here](#advert)

 ##### Edit or Delete Advert